LoupDesign/StoryEngine/README.md

 # Want to contribute?

+We're thrilled to have your help, thank you!
 If you’d like to contribute to advancing the StoryEngine methodology, please see our [contributor's guide](https://github.com/LoupDesign/StoryEngine/blob/master/CONTRIBUTING.md).

-# I want to use StoryEngine!
+# Want to use StoryEngine?

-If you’ve made it this far in the ReadMe doc, you may want to try using StoryEngine.
+Welcome!
+We're happy you're here.
 Next step: read the [StoryEngine Guide](https://loup.gitbooks.io/storyengine/content/).
 Please submit any questions via GitHub issues so they can be properly documented.

 # The obligatory disclaimer...